 The Fort Pierce (FL) Chapter, The Links Incorporated was chartered on October 30, 1976.
 The name was officially changed to The Treasure Coast (FL) Chapter on December 5, 2012, by The Links, Incorporated Executive Board.

-The chapter’s chartering was a result of the efforts our co-organizers, Link Arlena Benton Lee and the late Link Ernestine Davis.
-They were encouraged to organize a chapter by the late Link Leola Nixon, who was a member of the Orlando (FL) Chapter and a sister of the late Link Ernestine Davis.
+The chapter’s chartering was a result of the efforts of our co-organizers, Arlena Benton Lee and the late Ernestine Davis.
+They were encouraged to organize a chapter by the late Leola Nixon, who was a member of the Orlando (FL) Chapter and a sister of the late Ernestine Davis.

-Twenty-two women were inducted in a formal ceremony held at Holiday Inn Oceanside, Fort Pierce (FL) with Southern Area Director, Link Julia Purnell, of Baton Rouge, Louisiana, as the installing officer (who later became the 7th National President).
-Assisting in the induction ceremony were Link Delores Albury, Southern Area Secretary of Pensacola and Link Regina Frazier, National Member-at-Large of Miami (who later became the 9th National President).
-A very impressive “get-acquainted” social evening was held at the home of Link Arlena Benton Lee, President.
+Twenty-two women were inducted in a formal ceremony held at Holiday Inn Oceanside, Fort Pierce (FL) with Southern Area Director, Julia Purnell, of Baton Rouge, Louisiana, as the installing officer (who later became the 7th National President).
+Assisting in the induction ceremony were Delores Albury, Southern Area Secretary of Pensacola, and Regina Frazier, National Member-at-Large of Miami (who later became the 9th National President).
+A very impressive “get-acquainted” social evening was held at the home of Arlena Benton Lee, President.

 The chapters represented in this historic occasion were: West Palm Beach, Daytona Beach, Jacksonville, Orlando, Pensacola, and Miami, Florida, and Brunswick, Georgia.

-Our chartered members are/were: Irene Baker (deceased), Helen F. Barr, Algernon Bolen (deceased), Carnelle B. Clifton, Ernestine Davis (deceased), Gertrude Baker Dixon, Parolee P. Ellington (deceased), Lon McIntosh Floyd (deceased), Theresa D. Gaines, Delores Y. Hayes (deceased), Joelene M. Hayling, Zanobia Jefferson (deceased), Arlena Benton Lee, Annie Frank Little (deceased), Emma Adams Loman, Florida Mobley (deceased), Wilester Moore Caynon (deceased), Cora L. Monroe, Margaret Paige (deceased), Barbara J. Scott, Katherine Washington and Marian C. Williams.
+Our chartered members are/were: Irene Baker (deceased), Helen F. Barr, Algernon Bolen (deceased), Carnelle B. Clifton, Ernestine Davis (deceased), Gertrude Baker Dixon, Parolee P. Ellington (deceased), Lon McIntosh Floyd (deceased), Theresa D. Gaines, Delores Y. Hayes (deceased), Joelene M. Hayling, Zanobia Jefferson (deceased), Arlena Benton Lee, Annie Frank Little (deceased), Emma Adams Loman, Florida Mobley (deceased), Wilester Moore Caynon (deceased), Cora L. Monroe (deceased), Margaret Paige (deceased), Barbara J. Scott, Katherine Washington, and Marian C. Williams.

 Our first officers were: Arlena Benton Lee (President), Ernestine Davis (Vice President), Parolee P. Ellington (Recording Secretary), Delores Y. Hayes (Corresponding Secretary), Annie Frank Little (Treasurer), Helen F. Barr (Parliamentarian), Algernon Bolen (Reporter) and Wilester Moore Caynon (Chaplain)